gmbecker/contributing_to_r_lesson/outline.md

 Note: *not* dealing with case when `h` is exactly zero if the 1st and 3rd quartiles $Q_1$ and $Q_3$ are equal, e.g. for `x <- c(0, 1,1,1, 99)`:
-in that case, `nclass.FD(x)` returned `Inf` originally.
+in that case, `nclass.FD(x)` returned `Inf`.
 "Consequently", in 2007, there was a change to the R source code:

 > r40860 | maechler | 2007-03-21 11:56:55
 >